 State of implementation/results

-- The LandScale Assessment Framework and Guidelines were published for public consultation in August 2019
+- The LandScale Assessment Framework and Guidelines were published for a first public consultation in 08.2019.

-- Presentation of Landscale at the Global Landscape Forum in Bonn on 23 June, 2019 as part of the session “No one left behind: landscape governance in Latin America and the Caribbean”
+- Presentation of LandScale at the Global Landscapes Forum in Bonn, Germany, on 23.06.2019, as part of the session “No one left behind: landscape governance in Latin America and the Caribbean”.

-- Presentation of Landscale during the Tropical Forest Alliance's Annual Members meeting in Bogota, Colombia between 4 - 8 May 2019.
-The title of this event was ‘A Forest Positive Future: Accelerating the Decade of Delivery’ and it was co-hosted by the government of Colombia.
+- Presentation of LandScale during the Tropical Forest Alliance's Annual Members meeting in Bogota, Colombia between 04. and 08.05.2019.
+The title of this event was “A Forest Positive Future: Accelerating the Decade of Delivery” and it was co-hosted by the government of Colombia.

-- The project arranged a webinar on March 7th for companies, investors and other stakeholders with an interest in learning more about Landscale.
-The purpose of the webinar was to raise awareness about this initiative amongst potential users and to provide an opportunity for people to ask questions.
-34 people attended the first webinar, which was timed to enable participation of stakeholders in Asia, Europe and Africa.
-The recordings from both webinars are also available through the project website.
+- The project arranged an online seminar on 07.03.2019 for companies, investors and other stakeholders with an interest in learning more about LandScale.
+The purpose of the online seminar was to raise awareness about this initiative amongst potential users and to provide an opportunity for people to ask questions.